UT-Austin-RPL/amago/README.md

                         |-- policy_epoch_0.pt
                         |-- policy_epoch_{Experiment.ckpt_interval}.pt
                         |-- ...
-        -- # any other runs that share this replay buffer would be listed here
+        -- # other runs that share this replay buffer would be listed here
 ```

 <br>